mesosphere-backup/dcos-windows/docs/windows.md

 Orchestrating the rollout of an installation is difficult, particularly when you are required to do things in a specific order.
 To keep everything as simple as possible, at the host level DC/OS makes no assumptions about the state of the cluster.
 You can install agents and then masters or even install both at the same time!

-Once your package is built, you can get going by running `dcos_install.sh` on every host.
+Once your package is built, you can get going by running `dcosWindowsProvision.ps1` on every windows agent.
 This script only does three things:

-- Downloads the package to the current host.
+- Downloads the package directory to the current host.
-- Extracts the package into `/opt/mesosphere`.
+- Extracts the package into `%SYSTEMDRIVE%/mesosphere`.
 - Initiates installation using the [DC/OS Component Package Manager (Pkgpanda)](/docs/1.11/overview/architecture/components/#dcos-component-package-manager).

 That’s really it!
 Once the ZooKeeper cluster reaches quorum on the masters and Mesos comes up, every agent will join the cluster and you’ll be ready to go.
 We’ve kept the steps minimal to make sure they’re as reliable as possible.